 Windows comes with Windows Fax and Scan pre-installed since Windows Vista (Windows XP came installed with Fax Console).
-Linux has a number of different software packages (in some cases enterprise level fax servers are built through a Linux system).
+Linux has some different software packages (including ones that work with enterprise-level fax servers).

 Fax software acts and feels very much like an email program (except you are sending to a fax number).
 With both Windows and Linux, the document would need to be downloaded from Google Drive (often as a PDF) then faxed through the software.

 If none of the above methods work, sometimes the easiest way to fax a Google document is to print it then scan it through a nearby fax machine.

 - Houston Chronicle – How to fax to a Gmail account

 - Wikihow – How to send faxes from Google